Try It Yourself

 Flow Manager - Transactions

-Sometimes something doesn't work the way you expect, you are debugging or you are curious about the state of your flow at a specific point?
+Sometimes something doesn't work the way you expect, you're debugging, or you're curious about the state of your flow at a particular point?
 Transactions show the body and headers between the Dovetail components.
 We'll use the same flow as in the previous section.

 Important!